 Common side effects may include:

-dizziness, drowsiness, blurred vision, feeling drunk;
+dizziness, drowsiness, blurred vision, feeling drunk, trouble concentrating;

 tongue pain, redness or numbness inside your mouth;